 - Compensation insurance: this covers your helper in the case of a workplace injury or occupational disease

-- Medical examination fees (prior to commencement of contract) and ongoing medical care (it’s strongly recommended by the Government that you take medical insurance for your domestic helper)
+- Medical examination fees (before commencement of contract) and ongoing medical care (it’s strongly recommended by the Government that you take medical insurance for your domestic helper)

 - Authentication fees by the relevant consulate